 The result of mapping that data back into an ACORD AL3 XML structure.

-And then, finally, that data being laid out back into an ACORD AL3 fixed-width file format.
+And then, finally, that data is back into an ACORD AL3 fixed-width file format.

 This concludes our demonstration of using the eiConsole to work with the ACORD XML and AL3 formats.